autosoft-dev/code-bert/README.md

  ======== Analysing test_files/test_code_add.py =========

-def add ( a , b ) : indent return a + b dedent
 Function "add" with Dcostring """sums two numbers and returns the result""" Do they match?
 Yes
 ******************************************************************
-def return all even ( lst ) : indent if not lst : indent return none dedent return [ a for a in lst if a % 2 == 0 ] dedent
 Function "return_all_even" with Dcostring """numbers that are not really odd""" Do they match?
 Yes